guyroutledge/atozcss/_posts/2014-08-21-vertical-alignment-in-css.md

 ## Fluid vertical center

-We can accomplish vertical centering of fluid height elements by combining knowledge of `vertical-align:center` and pseudo elements which we covered in Episode 16.
+We can accomplish vertical centering of fluid height elements by combining knowledge of `vertical-align:middle` and pseudo elements which we covered in Episode 16.

 We'll take the same example of a box inside a container from before, but